COVID-19 pandemic in Quebec: Progressive regional alert and intervention system

 On September 8, 2020, the province unveiled a four-tier, colour-coded system of regional health restrictions based on caseload and healthcare capacity.
 Tiers ranged from green to red, with each tier imposing progressively more severe restrictions than the last.
 Initially, only the most populated areas of Montreal and Quebec City were in the red zone.
-However, by the time the winter wave hit its peak a few months later, all 18 regions of the province were either in the orange zone or the red zone.
-Over the remainder of the winter and the spring, Quebec slowly downgraded the alert level in each region.
+However, by the time the winter wave hit its peak a few months later, all 18 regions of the province were in either the orange or red zone.
+Over the remainder of the winter, into spring, Quebec slowly downgraded the alert level in each region.
 By June 28, 2021, all regions had entered the green zone, bringing an end to the regional alert system.

 Throughout its entire duration, all tiers were subject to physical distancing, mandatory masking, and basic hygiene practices.